uptonking/note4yaoo/lib-db-pouchdb-community-stars.md

   - serving as a content-addressed oracle for smart-contract execution
   - games!

-- Are the indexes local-only or also synced?
-For integration in non-JS codebases, is there a spec to interoperate?
-  - The indexes use the same block store as the database, so when you activate replication, they also sync to @Web3Storage , but I think this will be optional, as you’d rather rebuild than copy when you’re on a slow connection.
-  - Another option I’ll be adding soon is the ability to serialize the current state as a single car file so that you can embed it in your app for instant preload
-  - As far as a spec, not yet.
-I plan to swap out some of the core data structures with more nuanced implementations, at which point that will be front of mind.

 - 🆚️ How does it differ from Pouch?
   - One of the stand-out use cases for this is adding features to Web3 style link in profile pages.
 Because if you’re deploying HTML that has its content hash in a block chain somewhere, and the html contains the root hash of your database.
 Merkle!